 - Failure to communicate with the policyholder regarding a claim.

-- Misrepresentation of facts about the policy or coverage.5
+- Misrepresentation of facts about the policy benefits, policy provisions, policy limits, or coverage of the insurance contract.5

-- Failure to adequately explain denial of a claim.
+- Failure to adequately explain a claim denial.

 - Compromising the insured’s ability to defend a lawsuit in any way.6